-Have you ever been staring at that awesome blender at Costco, dreaming of blending your fruit smoothie with ease, and notice the odd price of $149.97 and wonder how the heck they came up with that price?
+(Updated 8/09/19) Have you ever been staring at that awesome blender at Sam’s Club, dreaming of blending your fruit smoothie with ease, and notice the odd price tag of $125.01 and wonder how the heck they came up with that price?
 If you are normal, probably not.
-But after you read this article you’ll be checking out every price tag you see because if you know what to look for, you can quickly determine if the price might go even lower or if it’s as low as it’s going to go.
+But after you read this article you’ll be checking every price tag you see because if you know what to look for, you can quickly determine if the price might go even lower or if it’s as low as it’s going to go.

 How?
 Well, many stores use an internal pricing system which shows you if an item has been marked down, if it will be marked down again, or if it’s a final markdown.
-You just gotta be able to crack the code.
+You just gotta be able to crack the price tag code.
 Thanks to former employees and code crackers like me, you too can join the ranks of price tag checkers.
-Here are the details from some of your most popular retailers:
+Here are the details from some of your most popular retailers (in alphabetical order):

 BJ’s Wholesale Club

 For my readers who live in the eastern United States, BJ’s Wholesale Club also has an internal pricing system that can help you score the best deal possible.

 - Prices ending in a 9 – You’re paying full price for the item.

 - Prices ending in .90 and .00 – Manager’s special discount.
 These are typically items the store wants to clear out.
 They are usually discounted 10% per week for a maximum savings of 60% off.

 - Product Codes at BJ’s – These are the numbers on the price tag right next to the item number.
 Here are the 4 product codes you should be aware of:

 - Product Code 1 – It is a regularly priced item that will be restocked.

 - Product Code 2 – Product is discontinued and once it’s gone, it’s gone.
 Sometimes it is discounted, depends on how long it has been sitting on the shelf.